dominicf2001/merchant/notes.md

     - commands sometimes not working
     - $top sometimes out of order
 - Role hierarchy
-- Make mute also be able to unmute
 - New items
-    - Color picker (can change anyones color)
+    - Dye (can change anyones color)
+    - Armor (protects against nametag/mute) (can stack) (one time use each)
+    - Morph-stone
+        - Lets you change the server icon/server name/server banner/a channel name
+    - Fluctuator
+        - 50/50 chance to either pump or dump the entire stock market
-    -
+    - Wrench
+        - Lets you add/remove either a channel or emoji